cknoettg/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. forEach just loops through items - map actually creates a new array

 2. What is the difference between a function and a method?
+A function can be called by itself, outside of any prototypes, classes or other objects.
+A method is a function within an object, including a class.

 3. What is closure?
+Closure lets you limit the scope of your variable, so it cannot be modified outside of that scope.
+Yet, it simultaneously allows you to access a parent scope in a safer manner.

 4. Describe the four rules of the 'this' keyword.
+  1. When you are not in any specific scope, this will take on the Window or Global object - the whole of JS
+  2. In Object.function situations, that calling Object takes the this
+  3. In constructor functions, this binds to that specific Object
+  4. With call or apply, this references the parent object

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super() allows you to pass the child attributes up to the parent

 ## Project Set up